5 Disadvantages of Auto Leasing

 When you need to get a new car, you have the option of either buying or leasing one.
 Leasing is renting a car for a set period and number of miles.
-You will need to make monthly payments for that period.
+You will need to make monthly payments for that lease term.
 Leasing may seem like a great option, especially if you don’t have the money to purchase a vehicle at the moment.
 However, there are some disadvantages that come with it.

 1. The Mileage Is Limited